Carols for Choirs: Volumes

-Choir singers usually refer to the books by the colours of their covers, with the "green" and "orange" books (volumes 1 and 2) being the most widely used.
+Choir singers sometimes refer to the books by the colours of their covers, with the "green" and "orange" books (volumes 1 and 2) being the most widely used.
 The "blue" book (volume 3) contains a number of longer anthems.
-A compendium volumethe white bookconsisting of 74 of the most popular items from Carols for Choirs 1, 2 and 3, plus 26 pieces new to the series. was published in 1987.
+A compendium volume called 100 100 Carols for Choirs (the "white" book) consisting of 74 of the most popular items from Carols for Choirs 1, 2 and 3, plus 26 pieces new to the series was published in 1987.
 It contains both accompanied and unaccompanied items, as well as the Order of Service for a Festival of Nine Lessons and Carols.

 The "red" book (Volume 4) features fifty carols arranged for sopranos and altos.

 Oxford University Press extended the series with volumes appropriate for other church seasons, such as Lent/Easter.
 In July 2011, Oxford University Press published the fifth incarnation of the original series, Carols for Choirs 5, edited by composer Bob Chilcott, to celebrate the 50th anniversary of the publication of the first volume; it is presented in gold covers.